Five Days in Essaouira: A Wind-Blown Journal from Morocco's Coolest Coastal Town

 Day 5: Argan Oil and the Last Morning

-I hired a taxi for a round trip to Cooperative Tiguemine, an argan oil cooperative 20km inland (300-500 MAD for the car).
+Hire a taxi for a round trip to Cooperative Tiguemine, an argan oil cooperative 20km inland (300-500 MAD for the car).
 The argan tree grows almost exclusively in the Essaouira-Agadir region.
 At the cooperative, women crack argan nuts by hand — an incredibly labor-intensive process — and press the oil for culinary and cosmetic use.

-What I Know Now
+What You Know Now

 Essaouira is 30-50% cheaper than Marrakech for everything.
-Riad rooms from 300-600 MAD/night.
-Tagine dinner: 60-120 MAD.
+Riad rooms run 300-600 MAD/night.
+A tagine dinner is 60-120 MAD.
 A full day including meals, a riad, and one activity costs $40-60 USD.

 The medina is UNESCO-listed and far less stressful than Marrakech's.
 You can wander without being followed.
-Solo female travelers report feeling comfortable here.
+Solo female travelers consistently report feeling comfortable here.

 Another Moroccan gem worth exploring is Fes, with its medieval medina.
 And the fish grills at the port?
 Go to stall 14.
 Confirm the price first.